 Seed Saving for More Garden Blooms, a great way to expand your garden for free.
-And you can join a seed swap to get different ones.
+Keep for yourself, join a seed swap or give as gifts.
+Free downloadable seed packet pattern available!

 Though the seed heads lack the flamboyance of the flowers they do have a beauty all their own.